juanlu-millan/Lenguajes-de-Marcas/ApuntesPython.md

 lista =[[1,2,3][4,5,6][7,8,9]]

-"for i in lista
+"for i in lista:
     for j in i:
-        print(j)
-buscar opcion zip"
+ 	print(j)"

 for palabras in range(0,num):
 	nombre=input("Dime una la palabra: ")